-On July 12, 2012, Tyler forwarded an 11-page report detailing his investigation into McKinney and Floyd to Ronald Bowen, the director of DPW.
+On July 12, 2012, Tyler forwarded an 11-page report detailing his investigation into Floyd and McKinney to Ronald Bowen, the director of DPW.
 He concluded that there was "sufficient evidence to prove that Michael McKinney and Gallen Floyd took County owned property without permission, sold County owned property to a scrap dealer and received payment by the scrap dealer for the County owned property, which constitutes theft."

-On July 19, 2012, Bowen gave notice to McKinney that he was suspended without pay for five days, effective immediately, "pending a recommendation to discharge [him] from employment."
+On July 19, 2012, Bowen gave notice to Floyd that he was suspended without pay for five days, effective immediately, "pending a recommendation to discharge [him] from employment."
 A pre-discharge hearing was scheduled for July 25, 2012, before the Deputy Director for Utility Operations or his designee.
-The letter advised that the grounds for the recommendation of discharge arose under section 808 of the County Charter and DPW Policy B12; and the grounds were that McKinney had committed "an act on or off duty [that] amount[ed] to conduct unbecoming to [his] classification or position"; had "violated [a] lawful and official regulation or order"; and had misused County property.
+The letter advised that grounds for the recommendation of discharge arose under section 808 of the County Charter3 and